klaytn/truffle-hdwallet-provider-klaytn/README.md

-# truffle-hdwallet-provider
+# truffle-hdwallet-provider-klaytn
-HD Wallet-enabled Web3 provider.
-Use it to sign transactions for addresses derived from a 12 or 24 word mnemonic.
+Forked truffle-hdwallet-provider@1.0.13 and applied patches for Klaytn network.
+It's primary usage is deploying contracts and interacting with them in Klaytn network when using Truffle framework.

 ## Install

 ```
-$ npm install truffle-hdwallet-provider
+$ npm install truffle-hdwallet-provider-klaytn
 ```

 ## Requirements